craftcms/docs/docs/.artifacts/cms/5.x/console-commands.md

 </h3>

-Invalidates all template cache tags.
+Invalidates caches with the configured tag.

 ## `mailer`